ABOUT US

 MESSAGE

-All the phenomena obey certain natural laws.
-Everything is composed of atoms and subatomic subjects called elementary particles, whose behavior is determined by the law called quantum theory.
-On the other hand, the behavior of the stars and planets in the space is determined by the law called general relativity[Fig.1,2].
-Physicists consider these two laws are actually different aspects of a single and unique law, which is called "Theory of everything".
-All the phenomena in nature could be described by such a theory of everything.
-One of the goals of physics is to find a universal law or equation behind phenomena, while the other goal is to find how this complicated world emerge from such a universal law.
-To achieve these goals, we study elementary particles[Fig.3] and quantum field theory.
+All phenomena follow certain natural laws.
+Everything is made up of atoms and subatomic entities called elementary particles, whose behavior is governed by the law known as quantum theory.
+On the other hand, the behavior of stars and planets in space is dictated by the law of general relativity [Fig.1, 2].
+Physicists believe these two laws are actually different aspects of a single, unified law, referred to as the "Theory of Everything."
+This theory could potentially describe all phenomena in nature.
+One goal of physics is to discover the universal law or equation underlying these phenomena.
+Another goal is to understand how this complex world arises from such a universal law.
+To pursue these aims, we study elementary particles [Fig.3] and quantum field theory.

 NEWS & TOPICS